chriscareycode/purpleair-raspberry-pi/README.md

 ```bash
 apt install screen
 ```

+Reboot your Raspberry Pi and see if the script starts on it's own.

 This will create a new "screen" session named "purpleair" with the purpleair script running inside of it